ycm-core/YouCompleteMe/README.md

 triggered with a keyboard shortcut; see the rest of the docs).

-The last thing that you can see in the demo is YCM's integration with [Syntastic][] if you are editing a file with semantic engine support.
+The last thing that you can see in the demo is YCM's integration with [Syntastic][] (the little red X that shows up in the left gutter) if you are editing a file with semantic engine support.
 As Clang compiles your file and detects warnings or errors, they will be piped to Syntastic for display.
 You don't need to save your file or press any keyboard shortcut to trigger this, it "just happens" in the background.

 In essence, YCM obsoletes the following Vim plugins because it has all of their features plus extra: